Home

 Did you know?

-ILFC is self- funded and obtains the money to pay for the monthly book orders and postage for enrolled children in our county from donations from individuals, businesses, and civic organizations, and through grants.
-Please consider becoming a sustaining donor –a $30 donation funds one child for one year.
+• ILFC is self- funded and obtains the money to pay for the monthly book orders and postage for enrolled children in our county through donations from individuals, businesses, and civic organizations, and through grants.
+Please consider becoming a sustaining donor –a $30 donation funds the program for one child for one year.
 Donations can be sent to: Imagination Library of Franklin County, 919 Main Street, Brookville, IN 47012.

 *Information for this article came from The Governor’s Early Literacy Foundation (of Tennessee) at www.governorsfoundation.org AND An Impact Analysis: Dolly Parton’s Imagination Library in Tennessee AND November, 2024 The Dollywood Foundation (ImaginationLibrary.com)